maciejjan/dhnb24-dumy-test/README.md

 [original repository](https://github.com/maciejjan/dhnb24-dumy)
 made for the purpose of demonstrating Git.

+This is a new change that Maciej made.

 This repository contains the code and data used in the following presentation and planned article:
 * Olha Petrovych, Mari Sarv, Maciej Janicki and Kati Kallio.
 2024.
 How to analyse variation in folklore: Finnic runosongs and Ukrainian dumas. *Digital Humanities in the Nordic & Baltic Countries*, Reykjavik, May 2024.